-The presented case study has to be considered as preliminary in nature.
-Several facets which could provide us more information on the investigated phenomenon are not considered in the current version of the study.
-As future work, we plan to (i) study the individual contribution of each microservice to the TD measured at system level, (ii) conduct a more in-depth analysis of "TD hotspots", (iii) utilize dedicated tools to measure other types of TD, e.g., ATD via the ATDx tool [27], (iv) interview the developers of the software-intensive system to gain further insights on trends and "TD hotspots", and (v) extending the research to a multiple-case study.
+The presented case study has to be considered as a stepping stone for future research on TD in microservice-based systems.
+Several facets which could provide more information on the phenomenon are not considered in the study.
+As future work, we plan to (i) study the individual contribution of each microservice to the TD measured at system level, (ii) conduct a more in-depth analysis of "TD hotspots", (iii) utilize dedicated tools to measure other types of TD, e.g., by combining different data sources [37] or focusing on ATD via the ATDx tool [30], and (iv) extend the research to a multiple-case study.